 4. Install a Black Box Tracker – Pay How You Drive Insurance/Telematics

-These insurance policies use GPS trackers installed in your car to measure your driving style and help insurance companies determine if you are a safe, responsible driver.
-Less risky driving behaviour may be rewarded with lower insurance premiums.
-This tip can be especially useful for new and/or young drivers, who tend to pay a lot for car insurance and have a hard time finding cheap car insurance.
+Some insurance policies use GPS trackers installed in your car to measure your driving style and help insurance companies determine if you are a safe, responsible driver—these are called "black box" or "telematics" policies.
+Black box car insurance is particularly suited to young drivers, who lack driving history, tend to pay a lot for car insurance and have a hard time finding cheap car insurance.

 5. Increase the Voluntary Excess

 By opting to pay a higher voluntary excess, you can reduce your insurance premium (but not always by much).
 The excess is your contribution towards any insurance claim, so before deciding on a big voluntary excess in order to reduce your premium, just be sure that you have enough money tucked away to cover the total excess, in case you need to make a claim.